TraxAlert™ Advanced Grade Crossing IRWL Warning Light System

 The row of amber lights are located at the stop bar line; this defines where to stop, providing a safe buffer zone to motorists.

-When optional flashing LED cross buck railroad signs are used, they are simultaneously activated in combination with the advance warning amber IRWLs.
+When optional flashing high-intensity LED cross buck railroad signs are used, they are simultaneously activated in combination with the advance warning amber IRWLs.
 Although the TraxAlert™ system can be a standalone product, it is typically used in conjunction with pre-existing railroad grade crossing alarm systems.

 Featured Installation – 2017 Elk City Study